Skip to main content

 ADULT EDUCATION : THE PRICE OF GROWTH

-These days, I am not into adult education as much as I am into education as an adult.
+These days, I am not as interested in adult education as I am in education as an adult.
 I decided to pursue my interest in writing thirty years after my clinical practice.
 I started with content writing gradually, modifying and learning new skills to create content.

-Some call it now a side hustle, some an alternative career.
+Some call it a side hustle, while others refer to it as an alternative career.
 For me, it was a hobby.
-I began to write stories, events, and experiences in my blog.
+I began writing stories, events, and experiences on my blog.

 I loved creating stories and the experience it provided to me.
 I remembered the times I wrote for my school magazine.

 As the words poured out, my M (memory) drive replaced the C and D drives.
-My family coaxed me into investing in myself and exploring my interests.
+My family encouraged me to invest in myself and explore my interests.

 I looked around to search for my interests.
 I found naught; I dived deep, and even bigger naught awaited.

 In a world dominated by artificial intelligence, I took my first step to make the unbelievable believable.
-I drifted onward, propelled by curiosity, and yearning to accomplish, embrace, explore, create, and remember in vast emptiness there’s still room for imagination.
+I drifted onward, propelled by curiosity and a yearning to accomplish, embrace, explore, create, and remember, in vast emptiness, there’s still room for imagination.

 Nature yields secrets for those who wish to see, and I stumbled upon mine.
 Bit by bit, piece by piece, I picked the clues.
 Staggering often but still trying my best.
 I tread this ledge from cursive to creative.